23 FAQs on choosing and using accounting software in your business

 - Do we need to know about accounting to use accounting software?

-- We seem to manage ok.
-Do we need accounting software?
+- Do we need accounting software?

 - What should we think about when choosing accounting software?